asgarihope/check25-with-omid/README.md

 # Check25-With-Omid Code Challenge Project 🚀

 This project is part of a code challenge for Check24.
 It involves implementing an insurance service with two providers, ACME and OMID.
-The project demonstrates the use of the Strategy Design Pattern, Repository Pattern, and basic CRUD operations.
-Oh, and don’t forget the popcorn! 🍿
+The project demonstrates the use of the Strategy Design Pattern.

 ---